michellesynlee/XRticulate/README.md

 # Project Setup

-1. Take the scripts in the Assets/Voice2Action folder and replace the ones in the Runtime folder
+1. Take the following scripts in the Library PackageCache/voice2action@ae562397a9 folder and replace the respective scripts in Packages/Voice2Action/Runtime:

+- VoiceIntentController

+2. Set up OpenAPI key and Organization Id:

+Go to Assets -> Resources -> OpenAIConfiguration then paste in the values

+3. Scenes

+Main scene: Packages/Voice2Action/Samples/Starter Assets/Starter Scene Complete

+# Debugging

+1. Rendering Issues

+If the materials look pink, you must convert the shader:

+Edit -> Rendering -> Materials -> Convert